-Brownies are the quintessential American dessert, and these Easy Cake Flour Brownies are a representative of what brownies should be.
+Brownies are the quintessential American dessert, and these Easy Cake Flour Brownies are representative of what brownies should be.
 They are easy to make, fudgy, and don't require a lot of ingredients.
+Even though this is a brownie recipe using cake flour, they're not what I'd call cakey.
+And they're not extremely fudgy like the popular Katherine Hepburn brownies, either.
+They are not exactly the same, but are close to the original Lowney's Brownies.

-As popular as they are, nobody really knows who invented brownies – not even Jean Anderson, who wrote The American Century Cookbook where she mentions a few stories.
-There’s one about a lady in Bangor Maine who ruined a cake and called it “Brownies”.
-Then there's another idea that they’re Americanized versions of Scottish cocoa scones.
-And there was one story saying they were invented by a lady named “Brownie”.
+I couldn't find references to The Palmer House brownies in Jean Anderson's American Century Cookbook, but she was focusing specifically on recipes and stories from the 1900s on.
+She mentions a lady in Bangor, Maine who ruined a cake and called it “Brownies”, an idea that they’re Americanized versions of Scottish cocoa scones, and a story saying they were invented by a lady named “Brownie”.
 But what’s fact is that food historians found early recipes in two places, the 1906 edition of Fanny Farmer’s The Boston Cooking School Cookbook and the Lowney’s Cookbook, which was published around the same time, by a chocolate company.

 4 oz butter (114 grams)